E-Galois/PCRIL/README.md

 # PCRIL - pytorch Implementation
-# Prompt Contrastive Recovery for Cross Modal Hashing with Incomplete Labels
+# Exploiting Descriptive Completeness Prior for Cross Modal Hashing with Incomplete Labels

 ### 1. Introduction

-This is the source code of paper "Prompt Contrastive Recovery for Cross Modal Hashing with Incomplete Labels" submitted to NeurIPS 2024.
+This is the source code of paper "Exploiting Descriptive Completeness Prior for Cross Modal Hashing with Incomplete Labels" submitted to NeurIPS 2024.

 ### 2. Requirements